jgehrcke/gipc/README.rst

 - `gipcrpc <https://github.com/studio-ousia/gipcrpc>`_
 - `etcd-gevent <https://github.com/wjsi/etcd-gevent>`_

-Are you successfully using gipc in your project?
+Are you using gipc in your project?
 Please drop me a line!

 How to run the tests?